WORKSHOPS4GIRLS

 It can be earned by registered Girl Scouts in the 6th-8th grade or equivalent.

-During the Journey, the Cadettes plan and carry out a Take Action Project (TAP) addressing an issue covered during the Journey.
-Think of the Journey TAP as a practice Silver Award because it follows the same steps as the Silver Award.
+To earn a Journey, Cadettes plan and carry out a Take Action Project addressing an issue covered during the Journey.

 Great SILVER Award Examples